sapna-baniya/Compass/README.md

 backend on port 8000.
 For local dev against a deployed backend instead, set `VITE_API_BASE` in `frontend/.env`.

-## Demo script (for your ≤3 minute video)

-1. Type a situation into the intake box (e.g. "I need help finding a safe place to stay and I'm not sure about my immigration status") → show ranked resources appear.
-2. Click "Save to my logbook" on one resource → show it appear in the logbook sidebar with a visible timestamp and expiry.
-3. Click "Remove" on that entry → show it disappear immediately.
-4. Type something indicating immediate danger (e.g. "he's here right now, I can't leave") → show the Handoff Agent intercept it and display the hotline banner instead of resources.
-5. Briefly show `agents.py` to narrate the graph: intake → safety router → (retrieval →
-   prioritization → consent preview) OR (handoff, full stop).

 ## Data sourcing & verification